 Notably, we introduce a reference multi-level filter and a reference multi-fidelity filter that employ the high-fidelity model in place of the surrogate model.
 Although the resulting filter is prohibitively expensive for practical applications, it does not introduce approximation errors and thus it serves as a reference for the other multi-accuracy algorithms.
 The considered multi-level and multi-fidelity algorithms encompass the inflation-deflation aRB-ML-EnKF and aRB-MF-EnKF methods, and a filter that makes use of memory-less reduced order modeling, detailed in \cite{donoghue22} and already mentioned in Remark \ref{rmk:yano}.

-All filters employ ensembles initialized with states sampled from a Gaussian distribution with inverse Laplacian covariance, as detailed in Section \ref{sec:initial_ensemble}.
-The standard EnKF ensemble has $N_P = 48$ high-fidelity states, whereas the multi-accuracy filters have $N_P = 48$ principal states, $N_C = 48$ control states, and $N_A = 1200$ ancillary states.
+All filters employ ensembles initialized with states sampled from a Gaussian distribution with inverse Laplacian covariance, as detailed in Subsection \ref{sec:initial_ensemble}. \firstreview{The standard EnKF ensemble has $N_P = 256$ high-fidelity states}, whereas the multi-accuracy filters have $N_P = 48$ principal states, $N_C = 48$ control states, and $N_A = 1200$ ancillary states.
 The relative accuracy for the surrogate models is set to $\varepsilon_r = 10^{-3}$.